Slepton-Wu/Quantum-Instanton/README.md

 ### Quantum Instanton

-This code uses quantum instanton to calculate the scattering rate of a quantum particle over a 1D Eckart barrier.
+This code uses quantum instanton to calculate the scattering rate of a quantum particle over a symmetric and an asymmetric 1D Eckart barrier.

 The quantum instanton rate is given by

 $$k_{\text{QI}}=\frac{\hbar\sqrt{\pi}}{2}\frac{C_{dd}(0)}{Q_r}\frac{C_{ff}(0)}{C_{dd}(0)}\frac{1}{\Delta H}\,.$$